Share this guide:

 Most temporary policies will be fully comprehensive, but you can easily add extra cover options to these policies such as driving in Europe.

-Short term policies can’t be used as a replacement for an annual insurance policy, but you can take out a short term-insurance policy alongside your regularly policy.
+Short term policies can't be used as a replacement for annual insurance policy, but you can take out a short-term cover alongside your regularly policy.

 However, insurers typically have restrictions on the number of policies that you can take out in a yearly period.
 These restrictions may be a maximum number of days or maximum number of occasions.